seeingnft/teia-/How-to-mint-🌿.md

 ## Important Rules and considerations

 If you mint NFTs on Teia we expect you to respect the [Core Values](https://github.com/teia-community/teia-docs/wiki/Core-Values-Code-of-Conduct-Terms-and-Conditions) and especially note the detail on [copyminting](https://github.com/teia-community/teia-docs/wiki/Core-Values-Code-of-Conduct-Terms-and-Conditions#about-copyminting).

-(Copyminting is the act of taking another's work and minting it as your own, and your account will be restricted if you do this.
-It includes the act of minting the same work twice, either on the same or separate platforms.)
+_**Copyminting** is the act of taking another's work and minting it as your own.
+Your account will get restricted if you do this.
+It includes the act of minting the same work twice, either on the same or separate platforms._

 **Please note that minting the same media file twice leads to an account restriction! if you made a mistake and want to re-mint your OBJKT, make sure to burn the old one first!** [(How to burn)](https://github.com/teia-community/teia-docs/wiki/How-to-burn-%F0%9F%94%A5)